-Lease revenues from fixed lease payments decreased by approximately \$86,000 during the three months ended March 31, 2022, primarily due to certain lease renewals and amendments executed, through which we decreased the fixed base rent component in exchange for either adding a participation rent component to the lease structure or reduced certain operating expenses for which the landlord was previously responsible for.
-The decrease in fixed lease payments as a result of these particular renewals was partially offset by other lease renewals and amendments executed at higher rental rates and additional rents earned on capital improvements completed on certain of our farms.
+Lease revenues from fixed lease payments increased primarily due to certain new leases, amendments, and renewals executed at higher rental rates.
+The increase in fixed lease payments as a result of these leases was partially offset by a decrease due to certain lease amendments and renewals executed, through which we decreased the fixed base rent component in exchange for either adding a participation rent component to the lease structure or reducing certain operating expenses for which the landlord was previously responsible for.
 Participation rents related to certain lease renewals and amendments, if any, are expected to be recorded during the second half of 2022.